-Investor Relations

-Texas Instruments Incorporated

-12500 TI Boulevard

-P.O.
-Box 660199

-Dallas, Texas 75266-0199
+Investor Relations Texas Instruments Incorporated 12500 TI Boulevard P.O.
+Box 660199 Dallas, Texas 75266-0199 (972) 995-3773

-(972) 995-3773

 You should rely only on the information incorporated by reference or provided by this prospectus.
-Neither Texas Instruments nor TI Tucson has authorized anyone else to provide you with different information.
-Neither Texas Instruments nor TI Tucson is making an offer of these securities in any state where the offer is not permitted.
+Texas Instruments has not authorized anyone else to provide you with different information.
+Texas Instruments is not making an offer of these securities in any state where the offer is not permitted.
 You should not assume the information in this prospectus is accurate as of any date other than the date on the front of this document.